pozitr0n/Thread-TestTask/README.md

-# Thread-TestTask
+# Thread TestTask
-A simple implementation of threading using an Objective C wrapper.
+## A simple implementation of threading using an Objective C wrapper.